alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/_posts/2020-07-27-ruling-on-celebrating-kafirs-holidays.md

 Answer:

 All these days are innovated celebrations which are not permissible for Muslims to participate in or celebrate.
 In Islam, there are only two 'Eids: 'Eid-ul-Fitr (the Festival of Breaking the Fast) and 'Eid-ul-Adha (the Festival of the Sacrifice).
 Thus, a Muslim whom Allah has guided to the truth should advise and gently instruct those who celebrate such innovated feasts.
-If he abandons this practice, it will be good; otherwise, he will be considered a persistent doer of Bid`ah (innovation in Islam) who is sinful for that action.
+If he abandons this practice, it will be good; otherwise, he will be considered a persistent doer of Bid'ah (innovation in Islam) who is sinful for that action.

-May Allah grant us success.
-May peace and blessings be upon our Prophet Muhammad, his family, and Companions.